devizer/DockerLab/README.md

 Full Report is available by travis-ci link above

 ## Build and run locally
-Just copy into shell the content of [clone-build-and-compose-up.sh](clone-build-and-compose-up.sh)
+Just copy into shell the content of [clone-build-and-compose-up.sh](standalone-clone-and-build-then-compose.sh)
-Prerequesites: git, docker, docker-compose and dotnet sdk 2+
+Prerequesites: git, docker, docker-compose and dotnet sdk 2.2+